Jobs, Rate Hikes, and Oil's Market Correction Warning

 To your wealth,

 Dennis Slothower has been leading a small but profitable group of investors to some extraordinary profits in both good markets and bad over the course of a 38+ year investment career, starting as a stock broker in 1979.
 In 2011 Dennis was named the top performer by Hulbert Financial Digest for avoiding the Crash of 2008.
-Now, he is bringing his extensive experience to the public through Outsider Club and Wall Street Underground.
+Now, he is bringing his extensive experience to the public through Outsider Club, Stealth Stocks Daily Alert, and Wall Street's Underground Profits.
 For more about Dennis, check out his editor page.